 Unit test system components in Skybrush Live

-Before you fly with multiple drones in SHOW mode, you need to make sure all your drones and other system components work properly.
-Below we give you brief ideas what to check in Skybrush Live to assure that your system is ready for true missions
+Before you fly with multiple drones indoors, you need to make sure all your drones and other system components work properly.
+Below we give you brief ideas what to check in Skybrush Live to assure that your system is ready for true indoor missions.

 - Check status and light module